hero media

 Catch everything from dance and theatre to comedy and cabaret.
 (Image: Wendell Teodoro)

 The NSW capital comes alive for the annual Sydney Festival this month, celebrating culture, creativity and the questioning mind since 1977.
-From the streets to the beach, in theatres and basements across the city, over 130 free and ticketed events will unravel like colourful spool.
+From the streets to the beach, in theatres and basements across the city, over 130 free and ticketed events will unravel like a colourful spool.

 Watch impactful shows at the Roslyn Packer Theatre.
 Catch comedy and cabaret at Carriageworks.
 Enjoy live music at the Opera House.
-Admire art exhibitions the National Art School.
+Admire art exhibitions at the National Art School.
 Join a choreography workshop at Sydney Dance Company.
 Whatever you choose, you’ll leave feeling creatively recharged.

 Blues Festival